 - Put all of your complaints in writing, and keep copies at home.

-Religious discrimination lawyers can help you prove religious discrimination.
-Religious discrimination lawyer Charles Joseph offers free, confidential consultations about workplace discrimination.
+A religious discrimination attorney can help you prove your case.
+Charles Joseph offers free, confidential consultations about workplace discrimination.

 Retaliation is Illegal

 If you complain about religious discrimination in the workplace, it is illegal for your employer to take any action against you.

 It is illegal for employers to retaliate against applicants or employees who complain about discrimination on the job, file a charge with the Equal Employment Opportunity Commission (EEOC) or any state or city agency, or participate – including being a witness – in an employment discrimination proceeding, such as an investigation or lawsuit.